 - Non-native speakers: 29 million

 Arabic is the official language of 26 countries.
-Due to this territorial dispersion, it is actually a collection of dialects.
+Due to this territorial coverage, it is actually a set of dialects.
 It is also the liturgical language of Islam.

-It is not only the language that treasures the enormous cultural legacy of the Arab world, but also a necessary tool for business in this part of the world.
+It is not only the language that treasures the enormous cultural legacy of the Arab world, but also a necessary tool for the field of business in that region of the world.